-Step 5 If the grievance is still unsettled by reason of a Board of Adjustment deadlock, the Union may within ten (10) calendar days of the date of the Employer's response, or the date that such response was due, or upon the decision of the Employer or its designee(s) under Step 3, shall notify the Employer and Metro's Human Resources Department in writing of its desire to have the matter arbitrated by a third party agreed upon by Metro, Employer and the Union.
+Step 5 If the grievance is still unsettled by reason of a Board of Adjustment deadlock, the Union may within ten-fifteen (1015) calendar days of the date of the Employer's response, or the date that such response was due, or upon the decision of the Employer or its designee(s). under Step 3, shall notify the Employer and the Metro's Human Resources Department in writing of its desire to have the matter arbitrated by a third party agreed upon by Metro, Employer and the Union.
+In order to advance the grievance the Union shall request a list of seven (7) arbitrators from the State of Oregon Mediation and Conciliation Services within fifteen (15) calendar days from the request for arbitration.
+Upon receipt of the list of arbitrators within fifteen (15) days both the Employer and the Union shall have the right to strike three (3) names from the list alternately; the last name remaining shall be the impartial arbitrator.
+The Employer and the Union shall flip a coin to determine who strikes first.
 If the parties are unable to agree upon an arbitrator, the Oregon State Mediation and Conciliation Service shall be requested to submit a list of seven (7) names.
 Either party shall have the right to reject one list in its entirety.
 Both Metro and the Union shall have the right to strike three (3) names from the list alternately; the last name remaining shall be the impartial arbitrator.

 The fees and expenses of the arbitrator shall be shared equally by the Employer and the Union.
 All other expenses shall be borne by the party which incurs them.
 The designated arbitrator shall conduct a hearing, and then issue a decision which shall be final and binding on the Employer, the Union, and all involved employees.
 The arbitrator shall not have jurisdiction or authority to: add to, subtract from, modify or in any way change the provision of this Agreement; establish new wage rates or change existing wage rates or rates for specific job classifications; or assume any responsibility of Management or of the Union.
 If either party desires a verbatim recording of the proceedings, it may cause such a record to be made, provided it pays for the record and makes a copy available without charge to the arbitrator.
 If the other party desires a copy, both parties shall jointly share the cost of the transcript and all copies.
 If either party fails to proceed with the procedures of Step 4 within thirty (30) days, unless otherwise mutually agreed, the other party may proceed on an ex parte basis.
 The Employer, Metro, and the Union may, by mutual agreement, submit the grievance to mediation prior to proceeding to binding arbitration.